List of Logical

 You're not a cop, you're not my nanny.
 It's my business to speed, and your

-Or, "What happens in Vegas stays in Vegas."
+business to get the hell out of my way.
+Mind your own business!"
 Or, "Yeah, I killed my baby.
 So what?
 Butt out!
 It's none of your business!")
 Rational discussion is cut off because "it is none of your

 business!"
 See also, "Taboo."
 The counterpart of this is "Nobody Will